Are Virtual Depositions Here to Stay? Which Platform Is Best?

 Few people would think of streaking through an in-person court hearing.
 But courtrooms and other video meetings have been plagued by lewd messages and graphic images.

-The platform only took serious action to address its security issues after lawsuits letter from the New York Attorney General
+The platform only took serious action to address its security issues after lawsuits, a letter from the New York Attorney General, and a public privacy warning by the Electronic Frontier Foundation.

 Even so, Zoom has several inherent security problems and new issues routinely pop up.